 News, Information, and Events

 Gila River Health Care is a dynamic and growing organization.
-We are always looking for more opportunities to provide higher quality care and more options for our patients.
-We have dedicated this page to bring you medical information, up to date announcements, and news about events and new services.
+We are always looking for more opportunities to provide higher-quality care and more options for our patients.
+We have dedicated this page to bring your medical information, up-to-date announcements, and news about events and new services.
 Click on the picture or designated area to increase the size of the picture or take you to another site.
 If you have any questions, please feel free to contact Customer Service at 520-562-3321 ext.
-1453 or 1381.
+1543 or 1381.

 Latest News